 - sending and receiving a friend-to-friend borrowing request;

-- transferring a borrowing request to a friend /relative with a comment;
+- transferring money on a borrowing request from a friend /relative (with a comment);

 - splitting a dinner / utility bill with a friend / partner;

 - sending a money transfer as a gift to loved ones;

 - sending remittances to family in another country;